Absolutionx/Twitch-Native/README.md

   and robust.
 (A tradeoff: streamlink isn't kept in-loop to splice dynamically-stitched mid-stream ads on this path, so some may occasionally leak where the Windows path would catch them.)
-- **VODs and Kick** on all platforms play through hls.js / native HLS.
+- **VODs** on all platforms, and **Kick** on Windows, play through hls.js / native HLS.
+(Kick on macOS is untested - see the platform note below.)

 ## Known limitations

-- **Twitch Drops and Channel Points do not accrue while watching through this app.** Both are tracked by a "minute watched" heartbeat that only the official Twitch player emits — this app plays real video from a real stream, but that specific signal isn't part of what streamlink relays, so Twitch's backend has no way to know you're watching.
+- **Twitch Drops and Channel Points do not accrue while watching through this app.** Both are tracked by a "minute watched" heartbeat that only the official Twitch player emits - this app plays real video from a real stream, but that specific signal isn't part of what streamlink relays, so Twitch's backend has no way to know you're watching.
 If a drop matters to you, watch that stream in a browser or the official